Graduate School Scholarships

 • service to the institution, profession, and community

-Additional Requirements: Recipients are required to write a Thank You letter and attend the Graduate School Awards Ceremony as part of this award.
+Additional Requirements: Recipients are required to write a Thank You letter and attend the Graduate School Evening of Excellence.

 Arnold and Julia Greenwell Memorial Scholarship for Social Sciences and Humanities